ExamDay/TheTablet/README.md

 ```
 ### Optional

-For contributors to the project do this before making your first commit:
+For contributors to the project; do this before making your first commit:

 - Install pre-commit
 ```bash